leftCoast/Arduino/libraries/LC_Screen/README LC_Screen.txt

-LC_Screen

-LC_Screen.
-This was started actually, just for fun.
-A long time ago working on the first vacuum gauge.
-The thought was to have a toolkit for drawing and managing a graphic user interface for Arduinos using the Adafruit 2.8” TFT.
-The resistive screens were soso, the memory footprint of the necessary bits was too large so things kinda’ parked for awhile.

-The original calculator project came along bringing the new capacitive touch screens.
-The screens were much better, the memory foot print was smaller but still, confining.
-Things moved forward some more..
-And stopped.

-The Teensy 3.2 µp showed up and that jumped everything forward a BUNCH!
-This also restarted the calculator project and finished it.
-Then reopened up the old Vacuum gauge project and finished that as well.
-This also caused the push to get the screen library to the level it is now.
-A generic screen object that can be created from different hardware libraries, base drawing objects that can be clicked on, bitmap handling, text handling.
-The user interface runs in the background.
-There are some bits missing but all the basic framework is now in place and running.
+A GUI toolkit for Arduino.
+Well, actually better suited to something more like a Teensy.
+You need more RAM than your standard Arduino to run this.

+There are a few core bits that come together to create this toolkit. displayObj is the base class that you draw to.
+The global, screen, is a displayObj.
+It is created by choosing an init parameter that matches your hardware.

+Then there is the base drawing object drawObj.
+This is a rectangle that can respond to clicks from the user.
+It takes care of redrawing itself when there are changes.
+Location, size, possible callback function, its all here in drawObj.
+This is what is used as a base class for everyone to create user controls & images for the screen.

+All of the interaction between the use interface objects is managed by the global object viewList.
+Which is a instance of the viewManager class.
+When you create objects for the screen, you add them by address to the view list to manage. the viewManager class derives from idler meaning it runs in the background not cluttering up the main program.

+There are some bits missing but all the basic framework is in place and running.
+The plan is that the programmers will use drawObj and create their own screen controls.

 www.leftcoast.biz